mileshampson/BleedingEdge/README.md

 * Processes user specification of locations where file system events can be shared, which groups to communicate them with, and what filtering to apply.

 **2 - Resource.
-Translates between a filesystem and the library.**
+The representation of the filesystem.**
-* A function monitoring a location and outputting a set of resources that change at that location.
+* A function monitoring a location and outputting its state.
-* A function taking a queue of change events and perfoming them on the filesystem.
+* A function taking a set of commands and performing them on the filesystem.

 **3 - Transposition.
-Shifts data between change events and resources.**
+Generates changes from timestamped filesystem data.**
-* A function taking two sets of resources and outputting a queue of the add, delete, move or update events containing the rdiff byte changes between them.
+* A function folding filesystem states into transmissable snapshots.
-* A function taking a queue of byte change events and a set of resources, which applies the changes to the resources and outputs them.
+* A function folding filesystem states into a queue of changes to be performed locally.

 **4 - Codec.
-Translates between change events (specifying byte differences between abstract locations) and transmissible data sequences.**
+Deconstructs and reconstructs state information.**
-* A function that uses fountain codes to contstruct network sequences out of a set of change events.
+* A function outputting the fountain codes of a snapshot.
-* A function that takes an encoded network sequence and partially reassembles a set of change events.
+* A partially applied function for reassembling snapshots from fountain codes.
-* A function that combines partially reassembled change events.
+* A function shifting incoming create and update bytes into snapshots.

 **5 - Network.
 Translates between variable length data sequences and multicast packets.**